 Knots For Tenderfoot

 To earn the Tenderfoot rank you’ll need to learn the square knot, two half-hitches, and the taut-line hitch.
 These knots lay the foundation for your Scouting journey, and are especially useful when setting up tents or overhead tarps.

 The square knot, also called a ‘reef knot,’ is the first knot you’ll need to demonstrate to earn the rank of Tenderfoot.
 The square knot is great for beginners, as it’s quite simple to tie but can slip if put under too much pressure.
 Fun fact: most shoelaces are tied using a variation of the square knot.

 Practical Uses of a Square knot

 The square knot is a type of line joining knot that’s most commonly used for tying bandages or loosely securing a parcel.
-While camping, a scout might secure their clotheslines or connect an item to their backpack using a square knot.
-However, square knots should not be trusted under heavy loads they are likely to come apart.
+While camping, a Scout might secure their clotheslines or connect an item to their backpack using a square knot.
+However, square knots should not be trusted under heavy loads as they are likely to come apart.

 Two Half-Hitches (Hitch)

 Two half-hitches is an easy knot to tie and can be used to temporarily attach a line to a tree, post, or ring.
 However, this knot should not be used to fasten objects for long periods of time.
 Once tied, the knot formed by two half-hitches can move along the rope, allowing the loop to become larger or smaller.